 Running ClearCache will also clear in-memory caches in the VertiPaq in-memory analytics engine.
 The VertiPaq engine maintains a small set of cached results.
 Running ClearCache will invalidate these caches in the engine.

 Finally, running ClearCache will also remove residual data that is left in memory when a tabular model is reconfigured for DirectQuery mode.
 This is particularly important if the model contains sensitive data that is subject to tight controls.
 In this case, running ClearCache is a precautionary action that you can take to ensure that sensitive data exists only where you expect it to be.
 Clearing the cache manually is necessary if you are using Management Studio to deploy the model and change the query mode.
-In contrast, using Visual Studio with Analysis Services projects to specify DirectQuery on the model and partitions will automatically clear the cache when you switch the model to use that query mode.
+In contrast, using SQL Server Data Tools to specify DirectQuery on the model and partitions will automatically clear the cache when you switch the model to use that query mode.